ehmatthes/pcc_2e/recommended_reading/data_science.md

 ### Python Data Science Handbook, by [Jake VanderPlas](https://twitter.com/jakevdp)

 Jake VanderPlas has been involved in the Python data science and visualization community for a long time.
 He has given many talks, and contributed to a number of prominent open source libraries in this area. *Python Data Science Handbook* came out in December of 2016, but it's still receiving strong reviews.
 I haven't read the book, but I have attended many of Jake's talks and learned a great deal from following his work.
 This book covers common Python data science tools, loading and processing data, visualizing data, and getting started with machine learning.
-When I have time to do more reading, this is the first data science book I'll work through.
+When I have time to do more reading, this is probably the next data science book I'll work through.

 You can read *Python Data Science Handbook* through [O'Reilly's online platform](http://shop.oreilly.com/product/0636920034919.do), or you can buy it from [Barnes and Noble](https://www.barnesandnoble.com/w/python-data-science-handbook-jake-vanderplas/1124463128?ean=9781491912058) or [Amazon](https://www.amazon.com/Python-Data-Science-Handbook-Essential/dp/1491912057/).
 You can also find the entire text online at [the author's site](https://jakevdp.github.io/PythonDataScienceHandbook/).